Omolabake94/CyberSecurity_Bootcamp/HW_13/README.md

 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+- Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?_C
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://13.83.49.250:5601/app/kibana#/home

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._